AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

   not match and reflect the namespace but (quite as its name indicates) the structure of the source tree.<br>
   However, if all sources of a project simply reside just in one single directory, then the use of \e %Scope::Path is not advisable.
-Its effect would be similar to  \ref alib_mod_scopes_language_global "Scope::Global", with the only difference that a thread-related \e Scope is applied after \e %Scope::Path but before \e %Scope::Global.
+Its effect would be similar to  \ref alib_mod_alox_scopes_language_global "Scope::Global", with the only difference that a thread-related \e Scope is applied after \e %Scope::Path but before \e %Scope::Global.
   (Thread-related \e Scopes are discussed later in this chapter).
 \par